3 Common Septic Tank Problems

 Every septic tank needs to be emptied yearly.
 The container of waste can only handle so much sludge.
 If the goo starts to empty into the soakaway pit it will clog things up.
-Septic tanks that are onion-shaped can become an issue all onto itself.
+Septic tanks that are onion-shaped can become an entire issue itself.
 You really want to invest in a traditional, 2-chamber fiberglass/brick/concrete septic tank.

 Is the soakaway deep enough?
 If your soakaway is deeper than 3-feet below ground level, including the 1-foot gravel bed underneath the pipe, bad biology will occur.
-Because it’s in an area where there’s no oxygen (or very little O2), the bacteria produced will be called anaerobic bacteria.
+Because it’s in an area where there’s no oxygen (or very little), the bacteria produced will be called anaerobic bacteria.
 It is a type of bacteria that thrives in little or no-air environments.
 This causes slime that not only blocks the soakaway, but makes the soil less porous, and therefore unable to absorb the mess coming from your septic tank.
 That means you need to construct your soakaway in an area known as the aerobic soil layer.
 This dirt has oxygen, which is necessary for the well-being of the helpful bacteria.

 Let’s say the winter water table rises higher than the septic tank outlet level.
 That will cause the soakaways outlet pipe to back-up into the septic tank.
 If this happens, the ultimate outcome will lead to the soil becoming less-and-less porous.

 As with any system you use to dispose of your waste, problems are bound to arise.
-Things that we have not detailed here like sodium binding in the soil, another house joining your system and just plain deterioration of the tank could be in your future, too, if you depend on a septic tank system.
+Sodium binding in the soil, another house joining your system, and common deterioration of the tank could also be in your future if you depend on a septic tank system.